TylerVanSickle/ropestracker/README.md

 # Ropes Tracker

-Ropes Tracker is an internal web application built specifically to support **day-to-day operations at our ropes course**.
+Ropes Tracker is an internal web application built specifically to support **day to day operations at our ropes course**.

-It is designed to help front desk staff and top-ropes operators manage guest flow, sling line capacity, and wait times in a clear, consistent, and fair way during normal drop-in operations.
+It helps front desk staff and top-ropes operators manage guest flow, sling line capacity, and wait times in a clear, consistent, and fair way during normal drop-in operations.

-This tool is intentionally modeled around **how the course actually runs in real life**, not a generic queue system.
+This tool is intentionally designed around **how the course actually runs in real life**, not a generic queue or ticketing system.

 ---

 ## Purpose

-The goal of Ropes Tracker is to:
+Ropes Tracker exists to:

 - Reduce guesswork around wait times
-- Improve communication between staff and guests
+- Improve clarity and consistency for guests
 - Keep sling line usage accurate and visible
-- Prevent line-skipping and confusion during busy periods
+- Prevent line skipping during busy periods
-- Provide a single, shared source of truth for operations
+- Provide a single, shared operational source of truth

-The system enforces simple, predictable rules so staff can focus on guests instead of tracking timing and capacity in their heads.
+The system enforces simple, predictable rules so staff can focus on guests instead of mentally tracking timing and capacity.

 ---

-## Core Concept
+## Core Operational Model

-- The course has a fixed number of **sling lines** (configurable in settings)
+- The course has a fixed number of **sling lines** (configurable)
 - Each guest uses **one sling line**
 - A group’s size determines how many sling lines they require
 - Groups move through the system in **strict FIFO order** (First In, First Out)
-- A group can only move forward when enough sling lines are available
+- A group may only advance when enough sling lines are available
-- Timers are started by the **top-ropes operator**, not the front desk
+- Course timers are started by **top ropes operators**, not the front desk

-This ensures fairness, safety, and predictable flow across the entire course.
+This mirrors real world operations and ensures fairness, safety, and predictable flow.

 ---